ID 26336534 © Yap Kee Chan | Dreamstime.com

 Yelp/ Jessica A.

-The Cheese Barrel is a Casper gem, serving breakfast and lunch fare like omelettes, biscuits and gravy, soups, sandwiches, and salads made from scratch with fresh ingredients.
+The Cheese Barrel is a Casper gem, serving top-notch biscuits and gravy, soups, sandwiches, and salads made from scratch with fresh ingredients.
 New England chowder and green chili are always available, but daily specials include potato soup, cheesy cauliflower, and cheese potato broccoli (pictured).
-Make sure you get some of their famous cheese bread on the side.
+Make sure you get some of their famous cheese bread on the side, and come back for its breakfast, which is among the best in the state.